Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Parse SRV Records into a spreadsheet?
+How do I pull Parse SRV Records into Google Sheets?

 How many credits does each Parse SRV Records cell cost?